Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Create dbt Cloud projects for cross-team collaboration
 Duration: 5

-Now you will create two dbt Cloud Projects: one for the core data team, and one for the finance team, as depicted in the diagram below.
+Now you will create two dbt Cloud Projects: one for the central data team, and one for the finance team, as depicted in the diagram below.

 You will notice that you need to input your Snowflake credentials and resources information created in the previous step. dbt Cloud uses Snowflake role and warehouse resources in order to build database tables and views.
-The platform is powerful enough for the core data team and also accessible enough for newcomers on the finance team to use, all the while allowing collaboration between these two teams.
+The platform is powerful enough for the central data team and also accessible enough for newcomers on the finance team to use, all the while allowing collaboration between these two teams.

 ![Target dbt Cloud configuration](assets/architecture-for-data-mesh-just-dbt-cloud.png)

-### Create the Foundational Project for the core data team
+### Create the Foundational Project for the central data team

-Now you will create the Foundational Project in dbt Cloud, which is to be exclusively developed by the core data team.
+Now you will create the Foundational Project in dbt Cloud, which is to be exclusively developed by the central data team.
 It is sometimes referred to as the **Upstream Project** when other dbt projects build upon it.
 Here are the steps:

 1. From **Account settings**, click **+ New Project**.
 2. In the **Project name** field, enter `Foundational Project` and click **Continue**.